 Kigali: Kigali is a gateway to Rwanda.
-Located in the heart of the country, this rapidly growing city is the national capital, but also the country’s most important business center and main port of entry.
+In the heart of the country, this rapidly growing city is the national capital, but also the country’s most important business center and main port of entry.
 Now a century old, it began in 1907 as a small colonial outpost with little connection to the outside world.
 Kigali has come of age and made major strides.
 It is a city that has not just survived, but has prevailed and has grown into a modern metropolis.
-Kigali City is blessed with a moderate high altitude climate that belies its tropical location and is conveniently located within three hours’ drive of the main tourist sites.
-The city spreads across four ridges and the valleys in between.
-The ridges have an average elevation of 5,246 feet, while the valleys are around 4,270 feet.
+Kigali is blessed with a moderate high altitude climate that belies its tropical location.
+The city spreads across four ridges and valleys.
+The ridges have an average elevation of 1,599 meters/5,246 feet, while the valleys are around 1,301 meters/4,270 feet.

 Lake Kivu: Kivu is the largest of Rwanda’s many freshwater lakes.
-Steep terraced hills lead down to the picturesque lakeshore and three resort towns, Gisenyi, Kibuye and Cyangugu.
-The serene setting is lovely with Rift Valley mountains and the volcanic Virungas to the north.
+Steep terraced hills lead down to the picturesque lakeshore, and three resort towns, Gisenyi, Kibuye and Cyangugu.
+The Rift Valley Mountains and the volcanic Virungas can be seen to the north.
 The lake’s inlets, peninsulas and waterfalls provide a relaxing stop.